SAM Tools for Microsoft Audit Preparedness

 - Leverage Reporting for Stakeholders: Use the toolโs reporting features to keep stakeholders informed.
 For example, produce a monthly compliance dashboard for IT leadership showing where you stand on major Microsoft products if a shortfall shows up, it’s better to discuss it internally and decide how to address it before an audit forces the issue.
 Also, generate detailed reports when planning renewals or new software deploymentsโthis can inform procurement decisions (like re-harvesting unused licenses vs. buying more).

 - Simulate Audit Scenarios: Many SAM teams perform โmock auditsโ using the tool.
-Run an audit simulation every year: have the tool generate an Effective License Position as if you were handing it to Microsoft.
+Run an audit simulation annually: have the tool generate an Effective License Position as if you were presenting it to Microsoft.
 Then review it critically (possibly even have an independent expert review it) to identify any weak spots.
 Ask questions like: Are we sure these installations are correctly categorized?
 Did the tool account for our special licensing terms?
-This exercise can surface issues in a low-pressure setting, so you can fix them before a real audit.
+This exercise can surface issues in a low-pressure setting, allowing you to address them before a real audit.

 - Combine Tool Insights with Expert Analysis: SAM tools are powerful, but Microsoft licensing can be nuanced (for example, tools might struggle with interpreting whether a given usage of SharePoint or Multiplexing scenarios violates licensing).
 Licensing experts or SAM consultants can be used to interpret the toolโs data.
 They might identify, for example, that you have excess licenses of one type that could be re-purposed or a misconfigured setting causing a false compliance gap in the report.
-Independent advisors like Redress Compliance can also help optimize the tool, ensuring itโs configured to track all entitlements correctly and advising on addressing any compliance gaps revealed.
+Independent advisors, such as Redress Compliance, can also help optimize the tool, ensuring itโs configured to track all entitlements correctly and advising on addressing any compliance gaps that may be revealed.

 Limitations of SAM Tools โ and How to Address Them